 In addition, the Center supports the OCU Film Institute, develops for the university and community an archive collection of quality DVDs, facilitates field trips to OCU for teachers and students from upper elementary through high school, hosts a regular Oklahoma Humanities Let’s Talk About It book discussion series for the university and Oklahoma City community, and collaborates with other campus and metropolitan organizations to support and encourage different groups to work together on creative projects.
 The director is a member of the English Department and teaches courses in this department as well as other university courses related to the mission of the Center.
 The Thatcher Hoffman Smith Endowment Fund and an advisory committee support the development of the Center and its programs.

 OKLAHOMA CITY UNIVERSITY FILM INSTITUTE

 In 1996, the Oklahoma Humanities Council awarded the Institute one of four awards for excellence in humanities programming over the previous twenty-five years in the state of Oklahoma.
-The film series is supported by OCU, the OCU Film Institute Endowment, the Designated Endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
+The film series is supported by OKCU, the OKCU Film Institute Endowment, the Designated Endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
 The creator and director of the Film Institute, Dr. Harbour Winn, retired in 2016, but remains active in the community programming he helped to develop.